-During FY2012, an aggregate of 725,621 shares, which vest immediately upon grant, were awarded under the Scheme.
-As at the end of FY2012, awards have been granted under the Scheme as follows:-
+During FY2013, no awards were granted under the Scheme.
+As at the end of FY2013, awards have been granted under the Scheme as follows:-

+Number of shares

+Number of shares

+comprised in

+Aggregate number awards which have

+of shares comprised been issued and/

-Name of participant Number of shares comprised in awards during FY2012 (including terms) Aggregate number of shares comprised in awards from commencement of Scheme to end of FY2012 Number of shares comprised in awards which have been issued and/ or transferred since commencement of Scheme to end of FY2012 Number of shares comprised in awards not vested as at end of FY2012 Director Mark Beretta 145,349 shares (vesting immediately upon grant) 472,928 472,928 -
+Number of shares in awards from or transferred since Number of shares

+comprised in awards commencement of commencement of comprised in awards

+during FY2013 Scheme to end of Scheme to end of not vested as at end

+Name of participant (including terms) FY2013 FY2013 of FY2013

+Director

+Mark Beretta - 472,928 472,928 -

-As at the end of FY2012, no awards of shares have been granted under the Scheme to controlling shareholders or their associates and no participants have received shares which in aggregate represent 5% or more of the total number of shares available under the Scheme.
+As at the end of FY2013, no awards of shares have been granted under the Scheme to controlling shareholders or their associates and no participants have received shares which in aggregate represent 5% or more of the total number of shares available under the Scheme.

-10. ACCOUNTABILITY
+10.ACCOUNTABILITY